-FoodSafe Drains offer low profile drainage systems for the food and beverage industry that meet the specific, strict FDA requirements and recommendations.
-The Slot Drain system is unique in its design, as it is a linear system with a slim channel opening that doesn't require a grate.
+FoodSafe Drains offers low-profile and high flow rate drainage systems for the food and beverage industry that meet the specific, strict FDA requirements and recommendations.
+The slot drain system is unique in its design, as it is a linear system with a slim channel opening that doesn't require a grate.

 It features a bacteria- and corrosion-resistant food-grade stainless steel body that arrives fully assembled and ready to install.
 Stainless steel is also helpful in preventing the formation of biofilm, since it is nonporous, and the slot drain features a radiused bottom, offering no place for bacteria to cling to and grow.

 The design also prevents liquids from splashing out of the trench, which reduces the potential for cross-contamination and slipping hazards.
 Our slot drain systems come pre-sloped, which encourages water to flow toward the catch basin, preventing standing water of any kind.